elenlefoll/TextbookEnglish/index.md

 <a href="https://github.com/andreanini/multidimensionalanalysistagger" target="_blank" rel="noopener noreferrer">Link to the GitHub repository of the MAT</a>

 ### Appendix 6.2
-<a href="https://github.com/elenlefoll/TextbookEnglish/tree/main/6_MDAs" target="_blank" rel="noopener noreferrer">Data, code and plots for all the analyses</a>
+<a href="https://github.com/elenlefoll/TextbookEnglish/tree/main/6_MDAs" target="_blank" rel="noopener noreferrer">Data, code and plots for all the analyses in this and following chapter</a>

 ### Appendix 6.3
 <a href="6_AdditiveMDA_code.html" target="_blank" rel="noopener noreferrer">R notebook for the analyses of the additive MDAs based on Biber's (1988) model of General Spoken and Written English (in HTML format)</a>